 Rathod says he’s prone to jargon in part because his product is simply hard to explain.
 Cubes is not quite an email inbox, not quite a Dropbox clone, and not quite a photo library.
 “It’s always hard to get the right verbiage,” he tells Quartz.

 Michael Bergmann is another startup founder who can’t ditch his addiction to jargon.
 The 35-year-old German describes his product, Indy Cloud, as a “know-how and synergy platform.”
-It’s a “know-how and synergy platform.”

 “A synergy platform means that many small businesses are on one platform and together they create value for them, because we can bundle their demand and they get better deals” he says.